Orange-OpenSource/ods-android/docs/components/FloatingActionButtons.md

 Please follow [accessibility criteria for development](https://a11y-guidelines.orange.com/en/mobile/android/development/)

-You should set a content description on a FAB via the `android:contentDescription` attribute or `setContentDescription` method so that screen readers like TalkBack are able to announce their purpose or action.
-Text rendered in Extended FABs is automatically provided to accessibility services, so additional content labels are usually unnecessary.
+The `OdsFloatingActionButtonIcon` used in Floating Action Buttons APIs force the developers to set a content description to the FABs so that screen readers like TalkBack are able to announce their purpose or action.

+Text rendered in an extended FAB is automatically provided to accessibility services, so additional content labels are usually unnecessary.
+In this context you can set an empty `contentDescription`.

 ## Variants